 11. Invest in Baby monitor

 Let me just say how much I loved my baby monitor as a new mom and a second time around mom.
 It’s just the best thing ever.
 It really gives you peace of mind because you’re watching your baby sleep while you get things done around the house.
+Making the first 30 days home with a newborn more manageable.

 Here are a few good options for you: